- 24 Feb 2023

 Viewing ThreatAssess Data for an Indicator

-The ThreatAssess score and related data are displayed at the top of the Indicator Analytics card.
-Hovering the cursor over each item in the ThreatAssess section of the card displays a definition of the item.
+Hover the cursor over each item in the ThreatAssess section of the Details card to display a definition of the item.

 - Recent False Positive Reported: Indicators that were reported as false positives represent a lower risk to your security organization and will have a lower ThreatAssess score.
 Based on whether the Indicator was recently reported as a false positive, one of the following icons will be displayed:

-- Green checkmark: The Indicator was recently reported as a false positive, where the amount of time that qualifies as “recently” is defined by the System Administrator.
+- Checkmark: The Indicator was recently reported as a false positive, where the amount of time that qualifies as “recently” is defined by your System Administrator.
 The default time period is 7 days.

 - Circle with a horizontal line: The Indicator was not recently reported as a false positive.